Hogan's Heroes: Overview

 Hogan's Heroes centers on U.S. Army Air Forces Colonel Robert Hogan and his staff of experts who are prisoners of war during World War II.
-The plot occurs during the permanent winter season in the fictionalized Stalag 13 just outside Hammelburg in Nazi Germany, though details in the show are inconsistent with the real-life camp and city's location in Franconia.
+The plot occurs during the permanent winter season in the fictionalized Stalag 13 just outside the real city of Hammelburg in Nazi Germany, though details in the show are inconsistent with the real-life Stalag XIII and city's location in Franconia.

 According to a title overlay, the pilot episode takes place in 1942.
 According to subsequent storylines when the group was formed under Hogan's command, he (and they) received the following orders: "You will assist escaping prisoners, cooperate with all friendly forces, and use every means to harass and injure the enemy."
 Hogan recites those orders verbatim from memory in the Season 3 episode "The Collector General".

 Pursuant to those orders, the group secretly uses the camp to conduct Allied espionage and sabotage and to help escaped Allied POWs from other prison camps via a secret network of tunnels that operate under the nose of the inept commandant Klink.

 The prisoners cooperate with resistance groups (collectively called "the Underground"), defectors, spies, counterspies, and disloyal German officers to accomplish this.
-The prisoners sometimes bribe or blackmail otherwise-loyal German officers so as to effectively manipulate their actions.
+The prisoners sometimes bribe or blackmail otherwise loyal German officers so as to effectively manipulate their actions.
 Under Hogan's leadership, the prisoners also devise schemes such as having Sergeant Carter visit the camp disguised as Adolf Hitler as a distraction or rescuing a French Underground agent from Gestapo headquarters in Paris.

 To the bafflement of his German colleagues who know him as an incompetent sycophant, Klink technically has a perfect operational record as camp commandant as no prisoners have successfully escaped during his tenure.
-Hogan and his men assist in maintaining this record so they can continue with their covert operations without active interference from the German military as Hogan would come up with tricks and cover-ups to fool Klink's superior General Albert Burkhalter and the Gestapo's Major Wolfgang Hochstetter.
+Hogan and his men assist in maintaining this record so they can continue with their covert operations without active interference from the German military; Hogan would come up with tricks and cover-ups to fool Klink's superior General Albert Burkhalter and the Gestapo's Major Wolfgang Hochstetter.

 Considering Klink's record, and the fact that the Allies would never bomb a POW camp, Stalag 13 appears to be a very secure location.
 As a result, the Germans often use the camp for high-level meetings to hide important persons and develop secret projects.
 Klink frequently has many other important visitors and is temporarily put in charge of special prisoners.

-This brings the prisoners into contact with many important VIPs, scientists, spies, high-ranking officers, and some of Germany's most sophisticated and secret weapons projects such as the Wunderwaffe and the German nuclear weapons program, of which the prisoners take advantage in their efforts to hinder the German war effort.
+This brings the prisoners into contact with many VIPs, scientists, spies, high-ranking officers, and some of Germany's most sophisticated and secret weapons projects, such as the Wunderwaffe and the German nuclear weapons program; the prisoners take advantage of this in their efforts to hinder the German war effort.